zceehep/comp0034_week7/activities/3_enable_flash_messaging.md

 {% endwith %}
 ```

-Change the auth_bp.signup route to flash a message and then redirect to the main.index to see this in action:
+Change the auth.signup route to flash a message and then redirect to the main.index to see this in action:

 ```python
 from flask import Blueprint, render_template, flash, redirect, url_for